Barbara (2012 film): Critical reception

-Barbara has a "certified fresh" approval rating of 93% on Rotten Tomatoes, based on 76 reviews, with an average score of 7.7/10.
-The website's critical consensus reads, "Smart, solidly grafted, and thoroughly gripping, Barbara offers a deliberately paced, subtly powerful character study."
-The film also has a weighted average score of 86/100 on the critical aggregator website Metacritic, indicating "universal acclaim".
+Barbara has an approval rating of 93% on Rotten Tomatoes, based on 76 reviews, with an average score of 7.7/10.
+The website's critical consensus reads, "Smart, solidly crafted, and thoroughly gripping, Barbara offers a deliberately paced, subtly powerful character study."
+The film also has a weighted average score of 86/100 on the critical aggregator website Metacritic.

 Writing in The Guardian, film critic Peter Bradshaw said of Barbara: "The weird oppression and seediness of the times is elegantly captured, and Hoss coolly conveys Barbara's highly strung desperation."
 Bradshaw awarded the film four stars out of five.
 The New York Times designated Barbara a critics' pick.
 In her review, Manohla Dargis said of the film: "Barbara is a film about the old Germany from one of the best directors working in the new: Christian Petzold.
 For more than a decade Mr. Petzold has been making his mark on the international cinema scene with smart, tense films that resemble psychological thrillers, but are distinguished by their strange story turns, moral thorns, visual beauty and filmmaking intelligence."
 Steven Rea wrote that "Christian Petzold's masterfully hushed, suspenseful thriller percolates with dread....Hoss, wearing her blond hair pulled back tight, and wearing an expression of inscrutable melancholy, gives a performance that doesn't feel like a performance at all.
 Her Barbara is absolutely real, and absolutely trapped.
 The film is aching, and exquisite."

 In The Independent, Jonathan Romney includes Barbara in the genre of war stories - "as nerve-wracking as the best."
 In the Chicago Sun-Times, Sheila O'Malley concluded "This is well-trod ground for Petzold, but never has it been so fully realized, so palpable, as in 'Barbara.'"
 In her article on Barbara, film scholar Christina Gerhardt argues that Petzold draws on melodrama and combines this genre with slow realism to add a chapter to post-Wende films about the GDR.